Miss Universe 2004

 Miss Universe 2004 was the 53rd Miss Universe pageant, held at the Centro de Convenciones CEMEXPO in Quito, Ecuador, on 1 June 2004.

 At the conclusion of the event, Amelia Vega of the Dominican Republic crowned Jennifer Hawkins of Australia as Miss Universe 2004.
 It is Australia's first victory in thirty-two years, and the second victory in the pageant's history.

-Contestants from eighty contestants competed in this year's pageant.
+Contestants from eighty countries competed in this year's pageant.
 The competition was hosted by Billy Bush and Daisy Fuentes.
 Cuban-American singer and songwriter Gloria Estefan performed in this year's pageant.